-Figure 4 shows the overlay visualisation map which gives the trend in the research focus.
-The map shows that studies from 2019 to early 2020 have explored areas such as IT governance, IT ambidexterity, information systems and uses, and digital innovation, agile manufacturing systems, among others.
+Further assessment of the overlay visualisation map which gives the trend in the research focus was conducted.
+It was observed that studies from 2019 to early 2020 have explored areas such as IT governance, IT ambidexterity, information systems and uses, and digital innovation, agile manufacturing systems, among others.
 These terms are shown in purple and green.
 From the middle of 2020, the research focused on digital transformation, organisational ambidexterity, innovation management, knowledge management, exploration and exploitation.
 However, from 2021 more emphasis has been placed on innovation, e-learning, ambidextrous learning, engineering education, organisation, artificial intelligence, SMEs, sustainability, among others as seen in the yellow nodes.
 This shows that studies are beginning to place focus on individuals' ambidexterity development through technology.

 Interestingly, artificial intelligence (AI) and IoT were the only digital technologies that emerged based on the set threshold of three co-occurrences.
 While there are other digital tools mentioned in these extracted studies, they have not gained significant attention.
 Future studies in construction can seize this opportunity to explore the different technologies that can assist construction organisations to be ambidextrous.
 Besides, it has been noted that the closer keywords are to each other, the higher their co-occurrence (Van Eck and Waltman, 2014).
-As such, a look at the occurrence and TLS of the keywords in the yellow nodes (i.e., the recent area of focus) can show which areas are receiving adequate attention and which can be further researched.
+As such, a look at the occurrence and TLS of the keywords in the recent area of focus can show which areas are receiving adequate attention and which can be further researched.
 Therefore, keywords such as ambidextrous learning (f = 3, TLS = 13), engineering education (f = 4, TLS = 21), economic and social effects (f = 3, TLS = 19), sustainability (f = 5, TLS = 15), supply chain management (f = 3, TLS = 11), and small and medium-sized enterprise (f = 3, TLS = 16) are all current areas but with less attention.
 Future works within the construction domain can explore these areas to ensure construction organisations are ambidextrous in this digital era.

 Narrative review